| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 - For help with R: Data Science in R: A Gentle Introduction by James Scott, Chapter 1, Chapter 2, and Chapter 4.

-- Problem Set 1 assigned.
+- Homework 1 assigned.

 July 1 · Potential Outcomes